raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-Below, you should see a forest backdrop and a teeny tiny tree in the bottom centre of the screen.
+Below, you should see a forest backdrop and a teeny tiny tree in the bottom right of the screen.
 Stay as still as possible to make the tree grow.

 Click the green flag to play the game.
 The project works best in full screen mode.